digital-work-lab/open-source-project/docs/teaching_notes.md

 - [ ] Distribute the [survey](../assets/Interim_Project_Assessment_Survey.docx) via VC, asking students to upload it (upload box).
 - [ ] Send out the [prep-best-practices mailing](mailings.html#prep-best-practice)
+- [ ] In the issue feeds, ask students to link their fork

 ## Week 5: Best practices <a id="best-practices"></a>